Since 1999, we’ve provided specialized, community-based support services for vulnerable and at-risk seniors.

 Our assisted living services for high-risk seniors enable clients to enjoy their own space in an apartment or boarding home environment.
 We help seniors navigate the social service and health care systems, connect with professional health care providers, coordinate needed services and organize escorts to appointments, among other daily living activities.

 When older adults experience behaviour changes due to dementia, mental illness, substance use or other factors, it can be challenging for senior and caregiver alike.
 We help families and caregivers learn strategies for dealing with behavioural challenges and provide referrals to services.
-Our Behaviour Support Transition Resource Team (BSTR) helps at-risk seniors transition from hospital to their next care destination.
+Our Behaviour Support Transition Resource (BSTR) Team helps at-risk seniors transition from hospital to their next care destination.
+These services are available in Toronto, York Region, and South Simcoe.

 We offer specialized transitional housing and supports to help seniors safely and successfully return to living in the community after they’ve been hospitalized.
 Seniors who have been hospitalized are often unable to be discharged, especially when they have no family support or appropriate housing options.